packetriot/homebrew-tools/README.md

-# Packetriot client
+# Client

-We are currently using this project to help support macOS installations using brew.
+We are using this project to help support macOS installations via brew.

 ```
-brew install packetriot/pktriot
+brew install packetriot/homebrew-tools/pktriot
 ```